Successful Software Maintenance Feature Image 1024x614 jpg

 Maintenance Costs

 There’s no standard process in the industry for calculating a maintenance budget or establishing a baseline for this process.
 Experts have attempted to predict these costs based on representative sampling of projects with similar complexity and scope.
 However, they don’t generally agree on what a maintenance budget should look like, even at a high level.
-For example, Jussi Koskinen estimates that maintenance costs account for more than 90 percent of the total development cost for software, while Stephen R. Schach cites a figure of 67 percent.
+For example, Jussi Koskinen estimates that maintenance costs account for more than 90 percent of the total development cost for software, while Stephen R. Scach cites a figure of 67 percent.

 While a number of factors account for this large difference in findings, the main one is that the studies use different projects.
 The many variables in software development ensure that projects can’t be easily compared to each other.
 Furthermore, the distinction between development and maintenance is becoming increasingly less significant.
 Methodologies such as Agile and Lean UX both include the practice of continuing development, which may also be considered maintenance once the software is released to users.
 This paradigm shift requires a more delicate balance in budgeting among the four types of maintenance than in the traditional waterfall development model.